eQTLGen/ConvertVcf2Hdf5/README.md

 #### Required

 - Input .vcf folder should contain 22 bgzipped .vcf.gz files.
+Has to be in the format `*chr[1-22].filtered.vcf.gz`.
+Best to use the direct output of [eQTLGen imputation pipeline](TBA).
 - Pipeline assumes that there is dosage (DS) field available in the imputed `.vcf` file.
 This is the case for the output of eQTLGen imputation pipeline.

 #### Optional